Minkov/pb-interactive-python/EN/02-Conditional-Statements/04-Conditional-Statements.md

   print(name)
 ```

-Indentation can be ignored in line continuation, but it's a good idea to always indent, because it makes the code more readable
+Indentation **can be ignored** in line continuation, **but it's a good idea to always indent**, because it makes the code more readable

 For example:
 ```python